LipSurf/plugins/chrome-extension/README.md

 *Technique for cd'ing dirs?
 Working on projects?

 Release to fam:

-* Make new json plugs work!
-* Reload all reddit tabs on install
+* Opening reddit when add-on is already activated
+* Turning on plugin while page is still loading
+* Tests for speaking (use speech API outside of chrome?)

 * Don't use synonyms on subreddit names
 * Make full screen black out background
 * Next page/prev page